cylc/cylc-doc/src/user-guide/running-suites.rst

    consumed by task jobs at run time.
 How suite data is stored and recovered in your environment is a matter of suite and system design.

-In short, you can simply restore the suite service directory, the log directory, and the :cylc:conf:`flow.cylc` file that is the target of the symlink in the service directory.
-The service and log directories will come with extra files that aren't strictly needed for a restart, but that doesn't matter - although depending on your log housekeeping the ``log/job`` directory could be huge, so you might want to be selective about that.
+In short, you can simply restore the suite :term:`service directory`, the :term:`suite log directory`, and the :cylc:conf:`flow.cylc` file that is the target of the symlink in the service directory.
+The :term:`service directory` and :term:`suite log directory` will come with extra files that aren't strictly needed for a restart, but that doesn't matter - although depending on your log housekeeping the ``log/job`` directory could be huge, so you might want to be selective about that.
 (Also in a Rose suite, the ``flow.cylc`` file does not need to be restored if you restart with ``rose suite-run`` - which re-installs suite source files to the run directory).

 The public DB is not strictly required for a restart - the suite server program will recreate it if need be - but it is required by